JADE-V-V/JADE/docs/source/usage/configuration.rst

 OnlyInput
     When this field is set to ``True`` the benchmark input is only generated but not run.
 This can be useful when the user wants to run the benchmark on a different hardware with respect to the one where JADE is being used.
+If no code is specified, the default is MCNP.

     .. seealso::
         :ref:`externalrun`